thysics/SWELancer-Benchmark/README.md

 We include the following utilities to facilitate future research:

 - `download_videos.py` allows you to download the videos attached to an Expensify GitHub issue if your model supports video input

+## SWELancer-Lite

+If you'd like to run SWELancer-Lite, swap out `swelancer_tasks.csv` with `swelancer_tasks_lite.csv` in `swelancer.py`.
+The lite dataset contains 174 tasks each worth over $1,000 (61 IC SWE tasks and 113 SWE Manager tasks).